junyiwo/Zeus/README.md

 # Requirement & Instructions

-Before the camera tranfer the video stream to the server, make sure that the server is running and has been rightly configured.
+Before the camera transfer the video stream to the server, make sure that the server is running and has been rightly configured.

 For the **camera component**,